Equality Act

 • Sex

-• Age, marriage and civil partnership do not apply to pupils.
+Note: Age, marriage, and civil partnership do not apply to pupils.

-The Equality Act 2010 introduced a public sector equality duty which applies to all schools.
-This means that Ravensbury Community School must have due regard to the need to:
+The Equality Act 2010 also gives schools a public sector equality duty.
+This means Ravensbury Community School must:

 ‘We create, We explore,